banana-slugs-2014/feed.me/README.md

 ##Major Features

-- As a user I can login, click 'Me So Hungry', and see a tailored local restaurant recommendation.
+- As a user I can login, click 'Feed Me!', and see a tailored local restaurant recommendation.
 - As a user I can reject the recommendation and see a new recommendation.

 ###Software Design